SOFTWARE

 An expanding collection of code works, projects, and developments.
 View my work on GitHub, too.

-View pattern generator || View onion service || View source code
+View pattern generator || View pattern generator (over Tor) || Source code

-A Typescript web application that can be used to create large patterns for wearables based on photographs of specific environments.
-It generates several designs that use multiscale and shape-disruptive camouflage techniques loosely based on a scientific paper published in 2013.
+This tool is designed to generate patterns from photographs that can be used to make wearables from handkerchiefs to full-body suits.
+It creates several patterns that use multiscale and shape-disruptive camouflage techniques loosely based on a scientific paper published in 2013.
 Multiscale patterns employ details at various spatial scales to disguise the wearer, while disruptive patterns aim to distort and interrupt the wearer's outline using blocks of shapes.

 A screenshot of a multiscale pattern generated from a photograph of an empty subway car in New York City